-Many of the strategies for increasing climate resilience come with a price tag.
+Many strategies for increasing climate resilience come with a price tag.
 Increasingly, funding for local climate adaptation and resilience projects must draw on a range of public and private financing.
 For instance, groups may apply for federal grant funding, work through public/private partnerships, and/or fund projects through local taxes.
+You can find examples of funding strategies in Funding Strategies for Flood Mitigation; Where do you get the money? from Headwaters Economics.

 Funding opportunities from NOAA's $2.96 billion in Bipartisan Infrastructure Law funds